 Why I Do What I Do

 As a licensed and fully-qualified celebrant I’m in the uniquely privileged position of being present at some of the most important moments in people’s lives.
 I’m there when they get married and when they welcome a new baby into the world.
 I’m also there when they say goodbye to loved ones, too and my presence hopefully offers guidance and comfort to them at this difficult time.
+And I love a good I do moment!

 There’s something special about helping couples to celebrate marriage, commitment, and families to celebrate birth and also to farewell the lives of those who have passed on.
 I’m incredibly proud to be able to be a part of these rituals, or these pivotal moments that we share as fellow human beings.
+And it’s much more than just helping people to say I do!

 Being a Civil Celebrant is no small thing.
 One walks beside people on a journey through their challenges, joys, heartache, love, despair and anticipation…from the beginning to the end of life.
 My work accompanies me through every day.